ibm-cloud-docs/cloud-native/topic-configuration.md

 ### Credentials and Secrets
 {: #kubernetes-secrets}

-Configuration is generally provided to containers running in Kubernetes by way of either environment variables or ConfigMaps.
+Configuration is generally provided to containers that run in Kubernetes by way of either environment variables or ConfigMaps.
 In either case, config values can be discovered fairly quickly.
 This is why Kubernetes uses Secrets to store sensitive information.

 Secrets are independent objects that contain base64 encoded values: